ConciergeSell Your Hermès

 If you want a versatile everyday bag that works with jeans and a T-shirt or a tailored suit, choose the Birkin.
 It is easier to use, more casual in character, and universally flattering.
 The Birkin 30 is the ideal first purchase for daily use.

 If you prefer a more structured, elegant bag that elevates any outfit and conveys a sense of polish, choose the Kelly.
 The Kelly 28 Retourné is the most versatile choice for daily wear.
-The Kelly 25 Sellier is the strongest investment play.
+The Kelly 25 Sellier is the strongest choice for value retention.

-If you are buying purely as an investment, the Birkin 25 in a neutral colour — Noir, Gold, or Étoupe — with gold hardware remains the safest bet.
-If you want something with strong appreciation potential and a distinctive look, the Kelly Sellier 25 or Kelly Mini are excellent choices.
+If strong resale value matters most to you, the Birkin 25 in a neutral colour — Noir, Gold, or Étoupe — with gold hardware remains the safest choice.
+If you want something equally well-held on the secondary market with a distinctive look, the Kelly Sellier 25 or Kelly Mini are compelling.

 There is no wrong answer.
 Both bags are masterpieces of craftsmanship, both hold their value exceptionally well, and both will serve you for decades with proper care.